Keksuccino/docs_fancymenu/docs/modpacks.md

 Including your FancyMenu setup in a modpack is very easy and only takes some simple steps.

+> [!CAUTION]
+> FancyMenu setups can run actions.
+Import them only from sources you trust.

 > This page is **ONLY** for FancyMenu setups made completely in **FancyMenu v3+**, so if you use a legacy setup (made in v2 and converted to v3), some steps could be different.
 {.is-warning}